-The official prescribing information states:
+The official prescribing information for Ambien states:

 “Withdrawal Effects: Symptoms may occur with rapid dose reduction or discontinuation.”